protoben/resume/resume.md

 Objective
 ---------

-To work as a network and systems programmer, putting networking and coding theory into practice
+To work as a network and systems programmer, putting theory into practice.

 Education